 3) Reformation Day Fun Printable Pack for Ages 2-9!
-Use our printable pack (FREE through Oct 21, 2017) for a fun way to teach about this historic event!
+Use our Reformation Day printable pack for a fun way to teach about this historic event!
 See all the details and screenshots below for more info.

 4) Make an Event of It with A Night of Reformation – Doorposts has put together a binder of everything you need to put on your choice of four different Reformation celebrations!
 If you’re looking for an engaging and memorable way to replace Halloween activities entirely in your home, group, or church, this is an amazing resource!